Waterwise Council Program

-On a regional level the Town of Cambridge have joined forces with the Western Suburbs Regional Organisation of Councils (WESROC) to prepare and publish a regional water campaign action plan.
+On a regional level the Town of Cambridge has joined forces with the Western Suburbs Regional Organisation of Councils (WESROC) to prepare and publish a regional water campaign action plan.
 From this initiative the group secured funding through the ICLEI Water Campaign Implementation Fund for conducting Water Sensitive Urban training for their staff.

 In 2010 Cambridge was registered as a Waterwise Council.
 This program is developed by the Water Corporation and the Department of Water for Local Government for Sustainability.